GuillermoPuebla/mind-set/src/utils/compute_distance/README.md

 [//]: # (All the relevant scripts are in `src/utils/compute_distance` and `src/utils`.
 Examples are in `src/utils/compute_distance/examples`.  )
 You can compute the distance between activation with `cosine similarity` or `euclideaen distance`.
 Use the command line argument `--distance_metric cossim` or `--distance_metric euclidean`.
 The latter is the default.

 There are two ways to the activation distance.
-One is by comparing _one base image_ with a set of images contained in a folder (`compute_distance_base_vs_folder.py`).
-The other one is to compare a set of images in a base folder with corresponding images in other folders (`compute_distance_across_folders.py`).
+One is by comparing _one base image_ with a set of images contained in a folder (`base_vs_folder.py`).
+The other one is to compare a set of images in a base folder with corresponding images in other folders (`across_folders.py`).
 You will find an example for each one in the folder `src/utils/compute_distance/examples/`.
 Next is how to organize the dataset to use the scripts:

 ### Dataset: Base image vs set of images

 * **Example dataset in `data/examples/closure`**
-* **Used in script `src/utils/compute_distance/compute_distance_base_vs_folder.py`**
+* **Used in script `src/utils/compute_distance/base_vs_folder.py`**
-* **Example usage in `src/utils/compute_distnace/examples/distance_base_vs_folder.sh`**
+* **Example usage in `src/utils/compute_distnace/examples/base_vs_folder.sh`**

 This is the simplest way of computing the distance.
 Simply specify the path of the base image and the folder containing images you want to compare the base image with.
-The `compute_distance_base_vs_folder.py` will take this type of dataset.
+The `base_vs_folder.py` will take this type of dataset.
 An example of this dataset is `data/examples/closure/`, which contains the base image `square.png` and a folder with a bunch of other images (each image names here don't matter).

 **Example usage:**

 ```
-python -m src.utils.compute_distance.compute_distance_base_vs_folder \
+python -m src.utils.compute_distance.base_vs_folder \
             --distance_metric euclidean \
             --base_image ./data/examples/closure/square.png \
             --folder ./data/examples/closure/angles_rnd \